adioshun/gitBook_DeepDrive/paper2014-depthmap-prediction.md

 We address this using a scale-invariant error in addition to more common scale-dependent errors.

-This focuses attention on the spatial relations within a scene ratherthan general scale, and is particularly apt for applications such as 3D modeling, where the model isoften rescaled during postprocessing.
+This focuses attention on the spatial relations within a scene ratherthan general scale, and is particularly apt for applications such as 3D modeling, where the model is often rescaled during post processing.

 In this paper we present a new approach for estimating depth from a single image.

-We directlyregress on the depth using a neural network with two components: one that first estimates the globalstructure of the scene, then a second that refines it using local information.
+We directly regress on the depth using a neural network with two components: one that first estimates the global structure of the scene, then a second that refines it using local information.

-The network is trainedusing a loss that explicitly accounts for depth relations between pixel locations, in addition to pointwiseerror.
+The network is trained using a loss that explicitly accounts for depth relations between pixel locations, in addition to pointwise error.

 Our system achieves state-of-the art estimation rates on NYU Depth and KITTI, as wellas improved qualitative outputs.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDMyNTYyNzYzXX0=
+eyJoaXN0b3J5IjpbMTc0MjA5MTY4OV19
 -->